vlosing/VFDT-split-time-prediction/README.md

 # VFDT-split-time-prediction

 ## Installation:
-- Clone simply the adapted MOA git from here (https://github.com/vlosing/moa)
+- Clone simply the adapted MOA git from [here](https://github.com/vlosing/moa)
 - MOA provides several algorithms derived from the Hoeffding-Tree.
 Therefore, they are adapted as well to use the local split-time prediction.
-The main algorithms can be found in HoeffdingTree.java.
+The main split-time prediction algorithms are located in HoeffdingTree.java.
 - If you want to get only the modified files to integrate them into your local MOA version they are located here XXVL -Build MOA using an IDE such as IntelliJ